AmberGraceRblx/pract/docs/basic/hellopract.md

 layout: default
 title: Hello, Pract!
 nav_order: 2
+parent: Basic Guide
-permalink: /hellopract
+permalink: /basic/hellopract
 ---

 # Hello, Pract!

-> Note: These examples will assume you have [installed Pract](index) into `game.ReplicatedStorage`.
+> Note: These examples will assume you have [installed Pract](../installation) into `game.ReplicatedStorage`.
 If you have installed Pract elsewhere, please adjust any require statements in these examples to match where you have installed Pract!

+Let's honor the age-old tradition!

 Add a `LocalScript` in `game.StarterPlayer.StarterPlayerScripts`, in Roblox Studio or through Rojo, and paste the following code:
 ```lua